Kick-it11/JPortal-ext/README.md

 ​jdk12-06222165c35f:     the extended Openjdk12 where online information collection is added

-​trace:                  used to enable Intel Processor Trace
+​trace:                  used to enable Intel Processor Trace and dump PT/Sideband/JVMRuntime data

-dump:                   used to dump JVM runtime infomation needed

 ​decode:                 used to decode hardware tracing data